skaman82/OMNIBUS-CNC-Controller/README.md

 • 12V fan header</br>
 • 12V Power supply for the OMNIBUS controller (so you don't need an extra 12v PSU for the controll board)</br>
 • Screw-Terminals for easy connection</br>

+NOTE: If powerting the OMNIBUS Controller with the DRV Shield, use a heatsink on the 12V LDO and provide good airflow - the LDO is getting hot and will shut down if thermal protection kicks in.